24 Touch: The Skin

 • The adaptation rate differs among the types of mechanoreceptors

-• Receptive field is a region of skin that activate a given mechanoreceptor
+• Receptive field is a region of skin that activates a given mechanoreceptor

-• Receptive field size for a specific type of mechanoreceptor can vary in size across the body
+• Receptive field size for a specific type of mechanoreceptor can vary across the body

 • Mechanoreceptors express stretch-gated non-selective ion channels that depolarize the cell during sensory transduction